-The 'Log Viewing Options' area allows the administrator to customize the log viewer screens of different DFW modules/services.
+The 'Log Viewing Options' area lets you customize the log viewer screens of different DFW modules.

-- Number of lines to display Specify the number of log entries to be displayed in a single page in the log - Sort in reverse chronological order The log entries are normally displayed in chronological order, that is the latest entries added to the bottom of the page On selecting this option, the entries will be sorted in reverse chronological order, that is the latest entries will be added to the top of each page.
+- Number of lines to display Specify the number of log entries to be displayed in a single page in the log viewer - Sort in reverse chronological order The log entries are normally displayed in chronological order, that is the latest entries added to the bottom of the page On selecting this option, the entries will be sorted in reverse chronological order, that is the latest entries will be added to the top of each page.